stidjaco/GMSEUS/README.md

 Existing solar panel-rows datasets were compiled from OpenStreetMap and Stid et al. (2022).
 To acquire panel-rows within solar array boundaries without existing panel-row information we used National Agriculture Imagery Program (NAIP) imagery and applied unsupervised object-based image segmentation and supervised machine learning approaches.
 We classified NAIP imagery using a Random Forest model and four spectral indices with displayed utility in classify solar energy: normalized difference photovoltaic index (NDPVI), normalized blue deviation (NBD), brightness (Br), normalized difference vegetation index (NDVI), normalized difference water index (NDWI).
 We trained the model using 2,000 panel-row samples from Stid et al. (2022), and 10,000 landcover validation points from Pengra et al. (2020).

 Spatial context was incorporated using object-based imagery analysis methods, including using simple non-iterative clustering (SNIC) of each spectral index’s grey-level co-occurrence matrix (GLCM) sum average.
 We then clustered SNIC values using X-means clustering, and use the Random Forest model to classify pixel-clusters.
 We also removed low-quality panel-rows using several object-based metrics of geometrical similarity including minimum (15 m<sup>2</sup>) and maximum (2000 m<sup>2</sup>) panel-row area, perimeter-area-ratio, area-bounding-box, long-edge to short-edge ratios, and compactness, all relative to metric values form existing solar panel-row.
+The logic behind panel-row and new array boundary delineation is shown below.

 ![alt text](images/panelRowDelineationLogic.png "Example panel-row delineation and array boundary logic for each mount technology")